Free shipping over $35

 Step 7: Add the Second Panel

-Add the next panel directly next to the first panel.
+Add the next panel directly next to the first.
 There is no overlap in our paper.
-The paper will sit right next to its neighboring panel.
+In most cases, the panel sits flush right next to its neighbor.
+If you notice the peel-and-stick panels pulling apart after installation, a slight overlap is fine.

-Add the next panel directly next to the first panel.
+Add the next panel directly next to the first.
 There is no overlap in our paper.
-The paper will sit right next to its neighboring panel.
+In most cases, the panel sits flush right next to its neighbor.
+If you notice the peel-and-stick panels pulling apart after installation, a slight overlap is fine.

 Step 8: Rinse and Repeat